Yanet Garcia Flaunts Muscular Legs In A Little Black Dress

 Yanet Garcia took to Instagram to share a killer new shot that showed off her enviable figure.
 The post was added to her feed on August 27, and it’s been a massive hit with her 13.3 million fans.

 The photo captured the “World’s Hottest Weather Girl” posed directly in the center of the frame.
-She appeared in a television studio that has become a familiar backdrop for her social media shares.
-Yanet stood in front of a staircase, and at her back was a television and a few colorful pieces of furniture, including a pink couch and a blue chair.
-A banner with different colored panels hung from the ceiling, and a few wooden shelves appeared on either side of the TV.
+She appeared to be in a television studio, which has become a familiar backdrop for her social media shares.
+Yanet stood in front of a staircase.
+Behind her, a television and a few colorful pieces of furniture, including a pink couch and a blue chair, were visible.
+A banner with different colored panels hung from the ceiling, and there were a few wooden shelves on either side of the TV.

-The image captured the model striking a confident pose with one hand on her hip and the opposite draped near her side.
-She tilted her chin back and looked into the camera with a big smile on her face.
+The model struck a confident pose with one hand on her hip and the opposite hanging near her side.
+She tilted her chin up and looked into the camera with a big smile on her face.
 The model opted for a sexy black dress that did nothing but favors for her fit figure.

-The body of the dress was tight on every inch of her body, and it helped to accentuate her hourglass curves.
-The front of the garment had a scooping neckline that showed off her fair complexion and the middle of the fabric was ruched, while the strings fell between her legs.
-The piece had a daringly short length that allowed her to show off her muscular legs in their entirety.
-The only part of the garment that was loose on her were the sleeves on her arm.
+The dress clung tightly to her body and accentuated her hourglass figure.
+The front of the garment had a V-neckline that showed off her fair complexion and the middle of the fabric was ruched.
+The strings that gathered the material fell between her legs.
+The dress was daringly short, showing off her muscular legs in their entirety.
+The sleeves were the only loose part of the garment.

-Yanet added a pair of heels to her look, only half of which could be seen because of the way that the image was cropped.
-She kept her accessories to a minimum and wore a pair of large hoop earrings that provided just the right amount of bling.
+Yanet added a pair of heels to her look, only part of which could be seen because of the way that the image was cropped.
+She kept her accessories to a minimum, wearing only a pair of large hoop earrings that provided just the right amount of bling.

 She styled her long, dark locks with a deep side part, and her curly mane spilled messily over her shoulders.
-As of this writing, the update has only been live on Yanet’s page for a matter of minutes, but it’s already accrued over 35,000 likes and 150-plus comments.
+The update was only live on Yanet’s page for a few minutes before it accrued over 35,000 likes and 150-plus comments.

-“Dang girl, you are straight fire,” one follower gushed alongside a series of flame emoji.
+“Dang girl, you are straight fire,” one follower gushed, adding a string of flame emoji.

 “Omg ur so pretty beautiful smile,” a second fan added.

 “OMG I LIVE FOR THAT SMILEE!
-YOU ARE SO GORG,” a third Instagrammer chimed in with the addition of a few smiley face emoji.
+YOU ARE SO GORG,” a third Instagrammer chimed in, adding a few smiley face emoji.

 “Stunning in Black.
 Hermosa Babes,” another social media user raved.